RomenKost/thingsboard.github.io/docs/trendz/install/docker-windows.md

 ```
 {: .copy-code}

-**NOTE**: replace directory ~/.mytrendz-data and ~/.mytrendz-logs with directories you’re planning to used in docker-compose.yml.
+**NOTE**: replace directory mytrendz-data and mytrendz-logs with directories you’re planning to used in docker-compose.yml.

 ### Running service